 If your child was involved in an accident that resulted in an injury, your family is entitled to compensation.
 However, there are many steps that you must go through in order to file a claim and bring a lawsuit against the at-fault party.
 One aspect of this process includes an insurance adjuster from the at-fault party’s insurance company.
 The role of the insurance adjuster is something that you should be familiar with if you plan to sue the at-fault party for personal injury.

 Once an accident resulting in injury occurs, both parties should notify their insurance companies.
 Generally, the at-fault party’s insurance company will assign an insurance adjuster to work on the personal injury case.
 The insurance adjuster is part of the whole process of the case, from the moment that the personal injury claim is made to the case resolution, whether that is trial, appeal, settlement, or any other resolution.
-Understanding the role of this adjuster can help you to build your child’s case and know what to expect during the lawsuit process.
+Understanding the role of the insurance adjuster in Connecticut can help you to build your child’s case and know what to expect during the lawsuit process.

 What is Their Job?